helix-editor/spellbook/README.md

 ### Feature flags

-The only feature flag currently is `default-hasher` which pulls in [`ahash`](https://github.com/tkaitchuck/aHash) and is enabled by default like the equivalent flag from [`hashbrown`].
-A non-cryptographic hash significantly improves the time it takes to check a word.
+The only feature flag currently is `default-hasher` which pulls in [`ahash`] and is enabled by default like the equivalent flag from [`hashbrown`].
+A non-cryptographic hash significantly improves the time it takes to initialize a dictionary and check a word.

 ### How does it work?